thehapyone/BareBoneSim800/README.md

 I hope you find it useful.
 Heck, I wrote it for you- yeah, that's right- you.

 This Library was inspired from the SIM800 Library from Cristainsteib(https://cristiansteib.github.io/Sim800l) and the Powerful TingGSMLibrary by Volodymyr Shymanskyy.
+Special Thanks to Paul Stoffregen that created the AltSoftSerial (http://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) Library, it's library was the backbone of this Library communication

 Contributing to this software is warmly welcomed